-Within thirty (30) days after taking office, the Board shall make the appointments required of it under Chapter 5 of this Charter.
+Within thirty ninety (930) days after taking office, the Board shall make the appointments required of it under Chapter 5 of this Charter.approve or reject all appointed nominations from the Mayor under Chapter 5 of this Charter.

 4.5.2.
 Clerk: